cloudblog004/fantasticfoodies/content/en/posts/2711-how-to-make-any-night-of-the-week-chicken-taco-bake.md

 ##### Steps to make Chicken Taco Bake:

-1. Boil chicken &amp; shred.
+1. Boil chicken & shred.
 1. Sautée onion in butter.
-Then add shredded chicken, seasonings, nacho cheese, chilis &amp; tomato juice.
+Then add shredded chicken, seasonings, nacho cheese, chilis & tomato juice.
 Cook for 7 mins.
 1. Now place 1/2 your chicken mix in a oven safe dish, layer on top 3 flour tortillas ripped up into medium size pieces.
 Then layer onto the tortillas a 1/2 cup cheese.
-Repeat the 2nd layer with the rest of the chicken, then tortillas &amp; the cheese again. *DO NOT START YOUR LAYERS WITH THE TORTILLAS ON THE BOTTOM BECAUSE THEY WILL STICK*
+Repeat the 2nd layer with the rest of the chicken, then tortillas & the cheese again. *DO NOT START YOUR LAYERS WITH THE TORTILLAS ON THE BOTTOM BECAUSE THEY WILL STICK*
 1. Bake at 350° until cheese melts.
-When finished garnish with diced roma tomatoes, olives &amp; sour cream...ENJOY! 😉
+When finished garnish with diced roma tomatoes, olives & sour cream...ENJOY! 😉
 1. Ready to serve and ENJOY!